thomaseding/mtg-pure/README.md

 ```
 Notes:
  - Setting `-Wno-type-defaults` so the `Show` instances for cards don't need to constantly specify `Num` types when `Integer` is good enough for authoring.
 (Too much noise adding annotations for `Integer` or even `Int` or an alias `I`.)
- - `src/MtgPure/Model/Object/ToObjectN/Instances.hs` imports large generated files and will take a while to compile, hence the `-fobject-code` flag to cache the result inside the `ghci-compiled.bat` script.
+ - `src/MtgPure/Model/Object/ToObjectN/Instances.hs` imports large generated files and will take a while to compile, hence the `--repl-options=-fobject-code` flag passed to `cabal repl` to cache the result as object code.
-- Using `-fobject-code` with `ghci` seems to require quitting and reentering `ghci` in order to get it to pick up the right runtime behavior after making code changes.
+- Using `-fobject-code` with `ghci` seems to require quitting and reentering the repl in order to get it to pick up the right runtime behavior after making code changes.
 ---

 ### Screenshots: